 I seek out these hidden assets.
 And readers of The Successful Investor have made remarkable profits over the years from companies with these assets.

-Now here is what you get when you accept my special offer to try a risk-free introductory subscription to The Successful Investor.
+Now here is what you get when you accept my risk-free subscription to The Successful Investor.

 The Successful Investor — a full advisory service and more

 When you receive The Successful Investor, you get all the information and advice you need to make money safely in today’s changing and often challenging markets.
 The full service consists of:

 Your Monthly Advisory.
 You will see clearly just how to put together a successful and balanced portfolio.
 Above all, you get honest buy and sell recommendations.
 There is no waffling or broker-speak.
 I tell you exactly what I think of a stock.
 Whether it is a buy or a sell, I give you a candid picture of its strengths and weaknesses.
 You have all the information you need to act with confidence.
 Every month, you get a clear-cut explanation of how these stocks are reacting to the market and the economy, all written in straightforward, understandable English.

 E-mail and Telephone Hotline.
 You get regular updates on the stocks we cover.
 My approach does not call for frequent trading, which can be costly for investors.
 But events occur between issues that require you to take immediate action.
 With our hotlines, you always know when and how to act.

 You get monthly portfolio updates that track the progress of previous recommendations so you see at a glance how well you’re doing.
 You also see just how each investment fits into your portfolio strategy.
 I help you make the most of that strategy with three portfolios that represent three different levels of risk tolerance.

 Conservative Growth Portfolio.
 This is the core of our service.
 This is where you should invest the bulk of your stock market money.
 It holds many major Canadian companies, although some big names are missing—it takes more than mere size or popularity with brokers to win a place in this portfolio.